adam-han/adam-han/README.md

 ### Hey, I'm Adam! 👋

-I'm a student at the University of Waterloo studying Mathematics.
+I'm an Honours Mathematics student at the University of Waterloo.

 <!--
 **adam-han/adam-han** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.